 Situation: The home had a backyard pool that was beginning to slide away from the house and the double retaining wall surrounding the pool was cracked and bowing outward.
 During the evaluation, Ram Jack discovered that the home was constructed on subterranean rock formation.
 When the concrete pool was installed, it was back-filled with rock from previous demolitions.
 This creates voids underground making structures more susceptible to shifting and sinking.

-Conclusion: The Ram Jack crew installed three helical piles to stabilize the footing settlement and eleven helical tiebacks to stabilize the bowing retaining walls.
+Conclusion: The Ram Jack crew installed three helical piles to support the footing settlement and eleven helical tiebacks to support the bowing retaining walls.
 Customized plates were made and welding took place on site.

 Download the full case study in PDF format